visavi/rotor/readme.md

 3. Configure the .env configuration file, the environment, the data for accessing the database, the administrator's login and email, and the data for sending mail, sendmail or smtp.
 If you install CMS manually, then rename the configuration file .env.example to .env

-4. Set write permissions to all directories inside `public/uploads` and `storage` or execute the command `php rotor app:permission`
+4. Set write permissions to all directories inside `public/uploads`, `public/assets/modules`, `bootstrap/cache` and `storage` or execute the command `php artisan app: permission`

 5. Install and configure the dependency manager [Composer](https://getcomposer.org). or you can download the finished package